-On June 15, 2015, the Board of Directors authorized the grant of 387,200 restricted shares to six employees and on July 23, 2015, the Board of Directors authorized an additional grant of 40,000 restricted shares to a certain employee.
-These shares were not issued at September 30, 2015.
-At the time of this filing, restricted stock agreements have been executed by three of these employees.
+On July 23, 2015, the Board of Directors authorized an additional grant of 40,000 restricted shares to a certain employee.
+These shares were not issued at December 31, 2015.
+The restricted stock agreement was executed by the employee on January 6, 2016.
 The restricted shares will vest over a four year period - 50% two years from the date of issue and 25% vesting on the third and fourth annual anniversaries.